-The artisinal project didn't take off (maybe one day, I hope!) but I learned some of the most invaluable lessons of my life, and a lot of them involved questions of consumption.
+The artisinal project didn't take off (maybe one day) but I learned some of the most invaluable lessons of my life, and a lot of them involved questions of consumption.
 I had seen firsthand how consumption is reshaping individuals and communities and societies and the world.
 After grieving those changes, I awoke to a new perspective.
 If consumption can so significantly shape humanity, then consumption is powerful.
 If I consume, I have power.
-If I consume consciously, if I opt not to consume, I take my power, and instead of using it to holding up the status quo, I use it to change, well, everything.
+If I consume consciously, if I opt not to consume, I take my power, and instead of using it to hold up the status quo, I use it to change, well, everything.
 And so, my deepest challenges had quietly been paving the way for a more rewarding role than I could have ever dreamed of: working to bring about a more thoughtful conceptualization of fashion in modern society.

 Prior to fashion, I worked as a health policy researcher on a range of projects, interned at the World Health Organization, and co-founded an incubator to support Egyptian social entrepreneurs post-Arab Spring.
 I have witnessed the depths of human suffering, and the expanse of our hope.
 I've consistently come back to living well, with intention and with joy, as a way of honoring these experiences.